Man charged with passing Bundestag details to Russia | DW | 25.02.2021

 Moscow has denied allegations that it had a hand in the Kremlin critic's poisoning.

-In another case, a Russian man accused of killing a Georgian citizen in a Berlin park in 2019 — allegedly at Moscow's behest — is facing trial in the German capital.
+In another case, a Russian man accused of a 2019 killing a Georgian citizen in a Berlin park at Moscow's behest is facing trial in the German capital.

 The spying charges against Jens F. were filed at a Berlin court earlier this month.
 The court still has to decide whether to proceed with a trial.